NixOS/rfcs/rfcs/0000-nixpkgs-ifd.md

    You can think of that as a bunch of ungainly massive rectangular tiles we are trying to fit on a floor, the floor being our machine resources to schedule.
    What would be really bad is *increasing the tile size*.
    This means we need a bigger floor or else laying tile is harder.
-   What this is doing is *increasing the number of times*.
+   What this is doing is *increasing the number of tiles*.
    We can simple add a second floor to solve any problems that arise from that.

    This is simplification, sure, but I think the parable is correct to the "real" situation, too.